Anton-dev-er/TASK-snake-react-express-postgres/README.md

   --You can cross the border. --
   --You lose if you hit yourself. --
-  --To win you have to fill the whole field. -- --There are also 3 types of units that give you 1 5 and 10 points.--
+  --To win you have to fill the whole field. -- --There are also 3 types of feeds that give you 1 5 and 10 points.--